Company Registration

 Reviewing the application to apply for a company on CR e-services

-Documents Upon Successful Application
+Documents Issued After Successful Application

 For online registrations, these certificates are issued as PDF files and hold the same legal status as paper versions.
 If needed, certified paper copies can be requested from the Company Registry and IRD websites and will be mailed to your registered address.